Q: What is the Purpose of ODP?

 Region ODP scouts will attend all the Sub-Regional events as well as the Regional ODP Championships and use these events to identify players for the Region ID Camp which will take place in July 2020 (exact dates and location TBD).
 US Youth Soccer will invite the identified players to the Region ID Camp which means states will no longer send state teams to the Region ID camp.

-At the Region ID Camp, a Region Team will be selected in each age group and these Region Teams will participate in an Inter-Regional event in November (girls) and December (boys) in FL.
-In this event, the four Regions of the USA will play each other in front of US Soccer scouts, MLS scouts, and College coaches.
+At the Region ID Camp, a region team will be selected in each age group and they will participate in an Inter-Regional event in November (girls) and December (boys) in Florida.
+In this event, the four regions of the US will play each other in front of US Soccer scouts, MLS scouts and college coaches.

-At the Inter-Regional event, a pool of 24 players will be selected and invited to attend a National ODP Camp January 22-26, 2020 in FL.
+At the Inter-Regional event, a pool of 24 players will be selected and invited to attend a National ODP Camp from January 22nd to 26th, 2020 in Florida.
 This camp will be free for the players.

 At the National ODP Camp, a team of 18 players will be selected in a couple of age groups to travel on an international trip which will be free for the players.
 The international trip will take place in the spring of 2020, location and dates TBD.